Choose another writer in this calendar: by name: by birthday from the calendar.

 Vitruvius (fl.
 46-30 B.C.) |

 Roman military architect and engineer, expert in ballistic machines, and theorist, whose textbook De Architectura libri decem (Ten Books on Architecture) is the only complete treatise on architecture to survive from Classical Antiquity.
 Written during the twenties of the first century B.S., it influenced deeply from the Early Renaissance onwards artists, thinkers, and architects, among them Leon Battista Alberti (1404-72), Leonardo Da Vinci (1452-1519), and Michelangelo (1475-1564).
 Vitruvius was not a master of style – "he has all the marks of one unused to composition, to whom writing is a painful task," said later Morris Hicky Morgan, who translated the book into English.
 "It was a wise and useful provision of the ancients to transmit their thoughts to posterity by recording them in treatises, so that they should not be lost, but, being developed in succeeding generations through publication in books, should gradually attain in later times, to the highest refinement of learning.
-And so the ancients deserve no ordinary, but unending thanks, because they did not pass on in envious silence, but took care that their ideas of every kind should be transmitted to the future in their writings." (from The Ten Books on Architecture, translated by Morris Hicky Morgan, 1914) Little is known of Marcus Vitruvius Pollio's life.
-He is not
+And so the ancients deserve no ordinary, but unending thanks, because they did not pass on in envious silence, but took care that their ideas of every kind should be transmitted to the future in their writings." (from The Ten Books on Architecture, translated by Morris Hicky Morgan, 1960, originally published in 1914) Little is known of Marcus Vitruvius Pollio's life.
+None of his contemporaries mention his name and services.

 seems that his rules were rarely, if ever, followed.
 Apparently

-He also said that "I have never been eager to make money by my art, but
+He also said: "I have never been eager to make money by my art, but

 have gone on the principle that slender means and a good reputation are